A Private War

 A Side Note:

 The investigative journalist Marie Brenner who wrote the Vanity Fair article that this movie is based, had her own private war with Donald Trump in 1991.
-She wrote an unbecoming article about him leading to red wine poured down her back by him.
+She wrote an unbecoming article about him leading to Trump pouring red wine poured down her back.
 Please excuse my digression, back to The Private War.

 The War Zones: